rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/pages/tutorials/how_to_make_grass.md

 > You can name them how you want, but it will be easier if we all use the same pattern names.

 Now you can edit your 5 files.
-Remember that the four copies are going to be applied on a Team side.

 > 0 is for blue.
 The mask will be applied on the whole field, not only a side.